sushant7667/Weather_Forecast/README.md

 # Weather_Forecast
- I have created Weather_Forecast web application in Django Rest Framework
+ I have created Weather_Forecast web application in Django Rest Framework and used PostgreSql as a DB.